 \mypara{Detection Completeness.} Given a fixed algorithmic approach for learning the classifier and OOD detector, and with fixed internal parameters of $\bff$, we would ideally like the classifier prediction and the detection score to be indistinguishable between the two worlds.
-In other words, for the concepts to \textit{sufficiently} explain the OOD detector, we require that $\Dcon(\bfx, \bff)$ closely mimic $\calD_\gamma(\bfx, \bff)$.
+In other words, for the concepts to \textit{sufficiently} explain the OOD detector, we require $\Dcon(\bfx, \bff)$ to closely mimic $\calD_\gamma(\bfx, \bff)$.
 Likewise, we require $\fcon(\bfx)$ to closely mimic $\bff(\bfx)$ since the detection mechanism of $\calD_\gamma$ is closely paired to the classifier.
-We refer to this property as the {\em completeness of a set of concepts with respect to the OOD detector and its paired classifier.} As discussed in Section~\ref{sec:completeness_score}, this extends the notion of classification completeness introduced by~\citet{yeh2020completeness} to an OOD detector and its paired classifier.
+We refer to this property as the {\em completeness of a set of concepts with respect to the OOD detector and its paired classifier.} As discussed in \S~\ref{sec:completeness_score}, this extends the notion of classification completeness introduced by~\citet{yeh2020completeness} to an OOD detector and its paired classifier.

-\mypara{Concept separability.} To improve the interpretability of the resulting explanations for the detector, we require another desirable property on the learned concepts: data detected as ID by $\calD_\gamma$ (henceforth referred to as \textit{detected-ID} data) and data detected as OOD by $\calD_\gamma$ (henceforth referred to as \textit{detected-OOD} data) should be well-separated in the concept-score space.
-Consider the example in Fig.~\ref{fig:detection-separability}, which shows the concept scores of two input images corresponding to four concepts: ``stripe'', ``oval face'', ``sky'', and ``greenery''.
-While both the inputs are predicted into the ``Zebra'' class by the classifier, the detector predicts one as ID and the other as OOD.
-The two inputs show clear distinctive patterns for the concepts ``stripe'' and ``oval face'', but they have a similar concept-score pattern with respect to the other two concepts ``sky'' and ``greenery''.
-Since our goal is to also guide an analyst to understand which concepts distinguish the detected-ID data from the detected-OOD data, we would like to learn a set of concepts that have a well-separated pattern for pairs from these two groups (\eg the concepts $C_{90}$ and $C_1$ in Fig.~\ref{fig:expl-ours-dolphin} have distinct concept scores).
+\mypara{Concept Separability.} To improve the interpretability of the resulting explanations for the OOD detector, we require another desirable property from the learned concepts: data detected as ID by $\calD_\gamma$ (henceforth referred to as \textit{detected-ID} data) and data detected as OOD by $\calD_\gamma$ (henceforth referred to as \textit{detected-OOD} data) should be well-separated in the concept-score space.
+Since our goal is to help an analyst understand which concepts distinguish the detected-ID data from detected-OOD data, we would like to learn a set of concepts that have a well-separated concept score pattern for inputs from these two groups (\eg the concepts $C_{90}$ and $C_1$ in Fig.~\ref{fig:expl-ours-dolphin} have distinct concept scores).